-Scope: This course is designed to impart the fundamental knowledge on the regulatory requirements for approval of new drugs, and drug products in regulated markets of India & other countries like US, EU, Japan, Australia, UK etc. It prepares the students to learn in detail on the regulatory requirements, documentation requirements, and registration procedures for marketing the drug products.
+Scope: This course is designed to impart the fundamental knowledge on the regulatory requirements for approval of new drugs, and drug products in regulated markets of India & other countries like US, EU, Japan, Australia,UK etc. It prepares the students to learn in detail on the regulatory requirements, documentation requirements, and registration procedures for marketing the drug products.

+Objectives: Upon completion of the subject student shall be able to;

-- 1. Know about the process of drug discovery and development - 2.
-Know the regulatory authorities and agencies governing the manufacture and sale of pharmaceuticals - 3.
+Know about the process of drug discovery and development

+Know the regulatory authorities and agencies governing the manufacture and sale of pharmaceuticals

 Know the regulatory approval process and their registration in Indian and international markets